Show by Label

 The back panel fan will be mounted using the flexible silicon mounts that come with the fan.

-To help the installation by pulling on these thingies, it is helpful to first counter sink the 4 holes in the PCB on either side so the silicon will more easily slide into position when you pull them in.
+To help the installation by pulling on these flexible thingies, it is helpful to first counter sink the 4 holes in the PCB on either side so the silicon will more easily slide into position when you pull them in.

 Modifying the enclosure

-The bottom shell of TEKO AUS33.5 enclosure needs to be modified so we can mount a fan on the bottom to suck fresh air into the heatsink fins inside the enclosure.
+The bottom shell of TEKO AUS33.5 enclosure needs to be modified so we can mount a fan on the bottom to suck fresh air directly into the heatsink fins inside the enclosure.
 The fan mounted on the back panel will suck the hot air away from the heatsink to the outside of the enclosure.

 A number of holes need to be drilled in the bottom shell to get enough airflow to the heatsink.
 I used Excel to create a raster for the 6mm holes.
-The picture shows an earlier position of the fan, I later moved it further down and added a number of extra holes.
+The picture shows an earlier position of the fan, I later moved it further down and added another number of extra holes.

 To feed plenty of fresh air from the bottom of the enclosure to the fan, we need to mount 4 feet that are about 1cm in height to lift the instrument from the shelf or desk to create the space.